-Sexual addition is a real struggle, but there are resources and ministries available for support, healing, and treatment:
+Sexual addiction is a real struggle, but there are resources and ministries available for support, healing, and treatment:

-- RC Campus Support: Talk to our Campus Ministry or Counseling Clinic about individual counseling opportunities available to you.
+- RC Campus Support: Talk to our Campus Ministry, firstname.lastname@example.org or Counseling Clinic, email@example.com about individual counseling opportunities available to you.
 We want to support you!

 - Pure Desires Ministry: Pure Desire Ministries International provides a task-centered treatment model for singles and married couples, delivered within the framework of sound biblical principles.
 Let us help you find freedom from shame and isolation.
 There is hope!

 - The Freedom Fight: This site provides effective, affordable and Biblically based recovery options in the form of videos and tutorials.
 The first 3 videos are free, and the others come with small, affordable costs.